j-steinbach/FEARS-pitch-2022/pitch-C.md

+# Capturing human opinions, emotions and complexities with Knowledge Graphs

 The world is complex and full of challenges.
 To overcome those challenges progress is needed.

 Progress is often facillitated by serendipity -- an unplanned and fortunate discovery.
 Luck, so to speak.